mech/Notes/JavaScript/React/states.md

 The performance cost model of React is very simple to understand: every `setState` re-renders the whole sub-tree.
 If you want to squeeze out performance, call `setState` as low as possible and use `shouldComponentUpdate` to prevent re-rendering an large sub-tree.

+## Props (Immutable)

+A component can change its state but its props are immutable, which is good feature because there should ideally be a **single source of truth**.

 ## State

 **Warning**: Do not sync states, you will screw it up and make it out of sync!
 Because you need a single source of truth.